Navigation auf uzh.ch

 Research project ongoing.
 Do you wish to participate?
 See our information below and on the project website.

-We are currently looking for participants between 14 and 27 years of age with dyscalculia (see flyer (PDF, 265 KB), in German), who will participate in the support program and magnetic resonance imaging (MRI) measurements, as well as participants without dyscalculia (see flyer (PDF, 600 KB), in German), participating in MRI measurements only.
+We are currently looking for participants between 14 and 27 years of age with dyscalculia (see flyer (PDF, 265 KB), in German), who will participate in the support program and magnetic resonance imaging (MRI) measurements, as well as participants without dyscalculia (see flyer (PDF, 600 KB), in German), participating in MRI and behavioural measurements only.
 For more information see the project website and for participation please contact us via email.

 AdaBD Principal investigators: Karin Kucian, Christian Ruff, Silvia Brem